Chiang Mai vs. Chiang Rai: Which Base Camp Is Right for You?

 If your focus is temples, the Golden Triangle, and a slower pace: Chiang Rai makes sense as a base, possibly with a day or two in Chiang Mai at the start.

 If you have two weeks: Split it.
-Three days Chiang Rai (White Temple, day trip to Golden Triangle), then move to Chiang Mai for the Loop.
+Three days Chiang Rai (White Temple, Golden Triangle day trip), then move to Chiang Mai for the Loop.

 What We Do

-Our Northern Thailand tour is based out of Chiang Mai because that's the right logistical call for the moto loop.
+Our Northern Thailand tours are based out of Chiang Mai because that's the right logistical call for the moto loop.
 But if your group is more interested in the temples and the Mekong than the mountain roads, we can build something different.

 Tell us what you're actually trying to do — we'll give you the honest version of what makes sense.